-- a natural person, or - at the instance of that person, a company in relation to which that person is a connected person, and where that person or company is a connected person in relation to the trust the difference between the amount of interest incurred by the trust (if any, otherwise nil) and the interest that would have been incurred by that trust at the official rate of interest will be a continuing, annual donation for purposes of donations tax, made by the lender on the last day of the year of assessment of the trust

-With effect 19 July 2017 loans by a natural person or a company to a company is also subject to donation tax on the same basis if 20% or more of the shares of the company is held directly or indirectly by a trust (or beneficiary of trust or spouse of beneficiary).
+- a natural person, or - at the instance of that person, a company in relation to which that person is a connected person, and where that person or company is a connected person in relation to the trust the difference between the amount of interest incurred by the trust (if any, otherwise nil) and the interest that would have been incurred by that trust at the official rate of interest will be a continuing, annual donation for purposes of donations tax, made by the lender on the last day of the year of assessment of the trust Loans by a natural person or a company to a company is also subject to donation tax on the same basis if 20% or more of the shares of the company is held directly or indirectly by a trust (or beneficiary of trust or spouse of beneficiary).
+Preference shares issued by a company are also regarded as loans for this donation tax calculation.